-Thank you for your question about debt consolidation loan fees.
+Thank you for your question about paying off debt with a debt consolidation loan and the fees.

 When shopping for a debt consolidation loan, you probably immediately see interest rates quoted.
 However, are you familiar with origination fee, late fee, prepayment fee or other fees that might appear on your loan documents?

 There are several types of debt consolidation loans, including a personal unsecured debt consolidation loan, a cash-out refinance or home equity mortgage, a payday loan, or a credit card balance transfer.
 Each type comes with different payment plans, interest rates, fees, and other terms.

 Before you choose a debt consolidation loan, make sure that you understand your options, the payment plan, the fees, and any other fine print.

 Check out Personal Debt Consolidation Loans and Fees using the following Rate Table: